 Have you ever written a love letter to your mother?
 Check out mine Ashamed Looking At My Mother.

 I love to take photographs.
 Yet I've never had a gallery show.
-Until now.
-Later this summer I will open my first ever photo exhibit right here at www.filmabee.com.
+Stay tuned for my first ever photo exhibit right here at www.filmabee.com.